elmerreal98/Trambo-CircleCI/README.md

 Trambo, March 26 2020

 # CircleCI
 CircleCI it's a service used to create pipelines for CI/CD processes.
 This is is possible because CircleCI asks for permission to connect to our Github account and set up a webhook to a specific repository, there is how CircleCI detects when a commit is done in the repository.
-Then, CircleCI reads the .circleci/.config file and interprets to know what does it has to do.
+Then, CircleCI reads the .circleci/.config file and interprets to know what to do.

 ## File .config/config.yml
 This file contains the following blocks